makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The fox laughed.
 "Alright.
 A hug and some pets?"

 Sélène nodded happily and leaned into Aiden for a comfortable hug, each turning toward the other on the couch.
-After some affectionate cheek rubs, her husband shifted about until he was sitting cross-legged facing her, muzzle dipped down and ears perked.
+After some affectionate cheek-rubs, her husband shifted about until he was sitting cross-legged facing her, muzzle dipped down and ears perked.
 Sélène obliged and reached up to brush soft pawpads over the ears.

 "Mm.
 Thank you, love."